realbigplugins/client-dash/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.2 =

-* Fixed fatal error thanks to @bretterer
+* Better extensibility for developers
-* Added admin options for displaying dashboard widgets
+* Awesome options for webmasters
-* Removed bbPress and Woocommerce dashboard widgets
-* Hide screen options and help pulldowns from dashboard
-* Other fixes and general improvements
-* Removed inline function which causes parse error on older versions of PHP